 Special Educational Needs provision in Hampshire

-The Local Offer will need to include:
+The Local Offer includes:

 - special educational provision

 - other educational provision

 - arrangements for children and young people to travel to schools, colleges and early years education